thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Then we need to add it to the list of used directives in our `Template` annotation:
+Then we need to add it to the list of used directives in our `View` annotation:

 {% highlight js %}
 {% raw %}
-@Template({
+@View({
   ...
   directives: [For]
 })